23je0382-ops/mlalgos-from-scratch/mllib-from-scratch-main/README.md

 One thing you need to know that, I make this project **just for learning and understanding algorithms deeply**, not suitable to apply in real-world problems.
 I still recommend using many other SOTA libraries for building models.

-## 👤 Contributors
-**I would like to express my sincere thanks to the these wonderful people who have contributed to this library with me:**

-- Duong T. (owner)
-- Phuc P. (contributor)
-- Thinh T. (contributor)

 ## 📝 Libraries

 ### A. Classification